 However, even if you take all the necessary measures to keep your website in good shape, unforeseen issues such as errors, bugs, hardware, or software failers can occur when you expect less.
 When incidents happen, you should have a reliable agency to count on fixing things as soon as possible.

-So there you have them: ten reasons why you need a WordPress Ongoing Support plan for your website.
+So there you have ten reasons why you need a WordPress Ongoing Support plan for your website.

 - Top 7 Worst WordPress Maintenance Mistakes You Should Avoid